willstepp/dogs-of-santiago/dos_notes.md

 Daily Notes:

-He waits until 1830 and paces around, wonders if he should return to the hotel room.
-He asks the barista if he has seen Constanza, showing him the photograph.
-The barista nods yes and pulls out the store tablet.
-He looks something up and then shows Will it is a famous Chilean singer.
-Will takes the tablet and compares the photographs.
-He types her name into Google and looks at more photos, eventually finds the exact photo.
-He hands the tablet back to the barista and walks out.
-By then there is traffic from people going home.
-He wanders down the street, through vendors trying to sell him things, the photograph in his hand.
-He rips it up and throws it in the trash.
-He walks back to his hotel room, foregoes the metro, and eventually arrives.
-By then it is 19:30 and the sun is going down.
-He goes to his room, stands in the silence of it, but finds it unbearable.
+What is purpose of Fullbright scholar scene:

+1) Establish Perros de Santiago, fringe political group
+2) Establish anti-establishment thought process of MC
+3) Start escalating drunken night (shots, pot, xanax)
+4) Introduce Ben, who will act as his Virgil for the night, "You are on fire tonight!"

+He walks into the California Cantina, orders a burger and a beer.
+Sitting there he gets caught up in the game.
+A man comes to the bar and leans over him to order a round of shots, Petron.
+He asks Will if he is American.
+Introduces himself as Ben.
+He is with a group of American students in the back, care to join?
+Will agrees and goes to the back with Ben.
+He is introduced to a group of Fullbright scholars, drunk.
+Ben, Jamie, Tristan, and Carlos.
+They are meeting up and are playing a game.
+Will joins in.
+The conversation drifts to the Santiago Dogs, privilege, the importance of action.
+They play darts and Jamie puts up the photo of the girl, they throw darts at it.
+She gives him advice about what to write her.
+He agrees. @ShutTheFuckUpIsm

+Ben wants to go to to Plaza Italia, to watch the game on the giant screen, this is what starts the concern for the Perros de Santiago, a conversation of who they are, what they believe, are about.
 He gets online and writes Constanza an email, sending her a link to the actress.
 Then he walks out, keeps walking to Bellavista.
 Passes a park where people are kissing, where dogs are playing.
 Plaza Italia.
 Comes to an open area with a gigantic screen.
 They are showing a football game, Chile vs Brazil.
 There

+He walks back to his hotel room, foregoes the metro, and eventually arrives.
+By then it is 19:30 and the sun is going down.
+He goes to his room, stands in the silence of it, but finds it unbearable.